 In personal injury law, the defendant may be held liable for the losses suffered for the plaintiff no matter the unique vulnerabilities of that plaintiff — this concept is known as the eggshell skull rule (referencing Humpty Dumpty, naturally!).
 Simply put, it is the defendant’s responsibility to shoulder the cost burden of encountering a uniquely vulnerable plaintiff.

 If this seems unfair, consider the opposite possibility — one in which the plaintiff’s recovery was somehow capped at an objective maximum despite their losses being higher than the typical plaintiff.
 Returning to the spinal column example, it’s not your fault that you are suffering from the condition, and it’s not as though you attracted the defendant’s negligent actions.
 Further, if the defendant’s liability were somehow capped, then you would be saddled with the extra losses — is it fair to be left financially destitute simply because of your bad luck in encountering the defendant?
-It is the defendant who engaged in the wrongful conduct at-issue.
+It is the defendant who engaged in the wrongful conduct at issue.

 Contact a Bethlehem Accident Attorney for Legal Assistance

 If you’ve been harmed in an accident due to the fault of another, then Pennsylvania law may give you a right of action for damages.
-Many prospective plaintiffs become concerned about how their damages will be perceived by the court, however, as they might be uniquely fragile and therefore have sustained losses that are significantly greater than what others might consider to be “standard.”
+Many prospective plaintiffs become concerned about how their damages will be perceived by the court, however, as they might be uniquely fragile and therefore have sustained losses that are significantly greater than what others might consider being “standard.”